 Now onto my latest smoothie obsession..
 My Peanut Butter Chip Smoothie.

-Super simple ingredients including nut milk, frozen veggies (zucchini & cauliflower to bulk it up), powdered peanut butter, spinach, cacao nibs and Bob’s Red Mill Organic Golden Flaxseed Meal– one thing I add to almost all my smoothies because it’s a great source of omega-3 fatty acids, fiber and plant-based protein.
+The smoothie contains super simple ingredients including nut milk, frozen veggies (zucchini & cauliflower to bulk it up), powdered peanut butter, spinach, cacao nibs and Bob’s Red Mill Organic Golden Flaxseed Meal– one thing I add to almost all my smoothies because it’s a great source of omega-3 fatty acids, fiber and plant-based protein.
 I like using powdered peanut butter in smoothies because to me, I notice more flavor than when I use regular.

 If you try this recipe, let me know what you think below in the comments! 🙂